A Taste of Italy

 |09:15 AM – 9:30 AM||

 Everyone is encouraged to arrive 15 minutes prior to the course start-time.
-After we sign you in, we’ll lead you to our lovely dining room for a coffee or tea before we get started.
+After we sign you in, we'll help you settle in with a coffee or tea before we get started.
 This is a great time to get to know your fellow students.

 |09:30 AM – 03:00 PM||

 We’ll lead you to a comfortable seat in our modern, mirror-lined Demo Kitchen.
 The tutor leading the session will introduce our special plans for the day and then jump right in to the delicious tasks at hand.
 Our 1 Day Courses usually comprise of 3-4 Demo sessions which alternate with 3-4 Hands-On sessions.
-In our practical sessions, we organize ourselves so that everyone works in pairs with specific tasks assigned to each person.
+In our practical sessions, everyone usually works in pairs with specific tasks assigned to each person.
 Don’t worry if you’re flying solo today, we’ll find you a partner in crime.

 This is when we say our goodbyes.
 Be sure to check out our shop on your way out.
 Many tools and goodies we like to have close at hand in the kitchen are available at the school and we’d be happy to help you out with your decision making.
 While our time together was brief, we always enjoy having you, appreciate all feedback, and look forward to welcoming you back again very soon!